 One friend recommended using Fels-Naptha with a little Borax to clean baseball pants.
 When I went to Walmart, they were out of Borax, so I decided to try a different soap on each leg for an experiment.

-The Easiest Way to Clean Softball Pants:
+How to Clean Softball Pants

 1. Brush off as much dirt as you can.
 We didn’t do this, but it’s probably wise.